-No official production figures for indium are recorded in Queensland, however a 'European Commission Polinares working paper n.39, Fact Sheet: Indium' (2012) reports indium as an estimated by-product of zinc production from Australia.
+No official production figures are recorded in Queensland, however a 'European Commission Polinares working paper n.39, Fact Sheet: Indium' (2012) reports indium as an estimated by-product of zinc production from Australia.
+Indium is a soft, silvery-white element (Photograph 149) named after the brightest line on the colour spectrum, indigo, since it displays a distinctive blue-indigo colour-line emission with spectroscopy.
+Most common uses are applied in touch screens, CIGS solar cells and LCD televisions.
+The metal was also used in a wide range of alloys; one of its first large-volume applications was in high-performance bearing alloys for aircraft in WWII.
 Indium is recovered to about 95% as a by-product of zinc smelting.
 This working paper cites Roskill Information Services (2010) estimating 470 t of indium being co-produced through world-wide zinc mining in 2009.
 The average indium content in the world's zinc ore concentrate (sphalerite) is taken as being between 15 and 50 ppm, although this assumption is believed to be conservative.
 Australia then produced 12.3% of the world's zinc-concentrate production yielding an estimated 29 t of indium.
 From this total production Queensland roughly produced 63% or 18.3 t of indium for 2009.